Knowing ourselves - Inspiring social change - Leading the way - with NVC

 What is KILN?

-KILN is a ten-month immersion program for NVC Trainer Candidates on various stages of their path to certification, who are also passionate about social and structural change.
+KILN is a ten-month immersion program for people who have been studying NVC (at least 10-20 days of training) and who are on the path to becoming NVC Trainers.
+It is a hands on opportunity for collaboration and stepping into the leadership role of a trainer.
 It offers a unique combination of experiences (eg. retreat, online calls, camp, and projects) within a supportive community of fellow learners, all guided by experienced and creative Certified Trainers.

 We see NVC as a powerful approach and worldview to support movements, organizations and individuals working towards important social and environmental changes and initiatives.
 We believe there is a great need for compassionate, conscious leaders to guide these shifts to a more life-affirming culture.
 We want to both be this kind of leader, and support others to step towards this as well.